 If there’s any phrase a B2C copywriter likes nearly as much as “SOLD OUT!” (on e-com pages displaying his or her prose alongside exotic gems), it has got to be: “Only 1 left in stock.”

 And that wonderful phrase crops up again and again in these screen captures.

-Earlier this summer, a jewelry designer on the East Coast hired me to pen evocative copy ledes to set the stage for seven new collections of hers, followed by individual write-ups of 30 or so settings within.
+Earlier this summer, a jewelry designer on the East Coast hired me to pen evocative ledes setting the stage for seven new collections of hers, followed by individual write-ups of 30 or so designs within.